What is the alfalfa weevil?

 What are the life cycle and biology of alfalfa weevils?

-Alfalfa Weevils overwinter as adults in leaf litter and debris near alfalfa fields.
+Alfalfa weevils overwinter as adults in leaf litter and debris near alfalfa fields.

 What are the symptoms of alfalfa weevil damage?